DavidProbinsky/RedTeam-Physical-Tools/README.md

 I am a strong believer that Physical Security is really underestimated.

-In this list I decided to share most of the tools I currently utilize in authorized engagements, along with a "ranking" of their value based on their usage and if they should be in your toolkit, including where to find them, and in some cases I will also include some other alternatives.
+In this list I decided to share most of the tools I currently utilize in authorized engagements, along with a ranking of their value based on their usage and if they should be in your toolkit, including where to find them, and in some cases I will also include some other alternatives.

 ### Quick list of items: